Standardized Cumulants of Flow Harmonic Fluctuations: 2D Standardized Cumulants from Correlation Functions

-In Fig.\ref{cumulantCompare}, we have compared a number of cumulants extracted from Elliptic-Power distribution with each other.
-Obviously, the non-vanishing $\hat{\E}_{pq}$ for $p+q\geq 3$ indicates that the Elliptic-Power distribution is not Gaussian.
-So we may describe the Elliptic-Power distribution by the two dimensional Gram-Charlier A series.
+In Fig.~\ref{cumulantCompare}, we have compared a number of cumulants extracted from elliptic-power distribution.
+Obviously, the nonvanishing $\hat{\E}_{pq}$ for $p+q\geq 3$ indicates that the elliptic-power distribution is not Gaussian.
+So we may describe the elliptic-power distribution by the two dimensional Gram-Charlier A series.
 Let us briefly explain how it works.